shigeyf/akamai-edgeworkers-response-transform-template/README.md

 export * from "node:stream/web";
 ```

-In this example, Jest will convert EdgeWorkers "**streams**" modues to this local "streams" module, so that your implemented Transformer module can refer `node:stream/web` WHATWG Streams implementation in Node.js) when test module will be executed.
+In this example, Jest will convert EdgeWorkers "**streams**" modules to this local "streams" module, so that your implemented Transformer module can refer `node:stream/web` WHATWG Streams implementation in Node.js when test module will be executed.

-This module mapping is from:
+The 'stream' module is mapped by Jest's Module Mapping from:
 ```javascript
 import { TransformStream } from "streams"
 ```